Jeff Kinney: Diary of a Wimpy Kid book series

-In February 2006, during the New York Comic Con, Jeff signed a multi-book deal with publisher Harry N. Abrams, Inc., to turn Diary of a Wimpy Kid into a print series.
+In February 2006, during the New York Comic Con, Kinney signed a multi-book deal with publisher Harry N. Abrams, Inc., to turn Diary of a Wimpy Kid into a print series.

 The book became an instant hit, with the online version receiving about 20 million views as of 2007.
 When many online readers requested a printed version, Kinney agreed, and in April 2007, Diary of a Wimpy Kid was published.
-To date, 19 Wimpy Kid books have been released, including a movie diary and a Do-It-Yourself Book, and a biography that Greg’s best friend Rowley Jefferson wrote.
+To date, 31 Wimpy Kid books have been released, including a movie diary and a Do-It-Yourself Book, and a biography that Greg's best friend Rowley Jefferson wrote.
 In April 2009, TIME named Kinney one of The World's Most Influential People.
 In 2010, 2011, 2012, 2014, 2015, and 2016 the series won a Nickelodeon Kids Choice Award for Favorite Book.
-The series is still ongoing.
+The series is still ongoing, with the latest mainstream book called Diary of a Wimpy Kid: Partypooper.

+To promote the release of Diary of a Wimpy Kid: No Brainer, Kinney embarked on book tour across the West Coast of the United States titled "The No Brainer Show" from October 23 to November 8, 2023.
+Kinney dedicated the tour to libraries and librarians, making a personal donation of $100,000 for libraries along the tour.
+He also partnered with 11 publishers to acquire "high interest, diverse books to distribute to libraries and to kids we meet along the way".
+Each stop featured a game show hosted by Kinney, where participants could win prizes on behalf of their local library.

 Professional work

-Kinney works full-time as a writer/illustrator.
+Kinney works full-time as a writer and illustrator.
 He also created the kid-friendly website Poptropica which includes two islands called "Wimpy Wonderland" and "Wimpy Boardwalk", where the Diary of a Wimpy Kid characters and events are featured in the Poptropica universe.